DhyanB/Open-Imaging/README.md

 However, performance heavily depends on the set of images used for testing and the main motivation behind this decoder was correctness rather than speed.

+Kevin Weiner's decoder in `src/test/java/com/fmsware/` is third-party comparison code used only by tests and benchmarks; it is not part of the Open Imaging library.

 Feel free to run your own tests (see next section), any feedback is highly appreciated.

 ### Running the tests and benchmarks